 My research concerns human representational behavior, especially in cognitive science.
 In a slogan, I work to expand the conceptual analyst’s toolkit.
 I develop tools to model the ways that we use concepts, and the ways our concept-use varies according to differences in our aims or background commitments.
 I focus mainly on human representations in science (generally) and cognitive science (in particular), but my work draws from and impinges on topics in philosophy of mind and philosophy of language.

 I am currently developing analytical techniques that provide means for modeling embattled concepts in an analytically rigorous way.
 Ecumenical explication uses non-classical extensions to model embattled terms (i.e. when people disagree about how to use a word or concept).
-Parameterization provides a framework for reimagining conceptual analyses as a basis for negotiating meaning rather than attempting to settle verbal disputes outright.
-In coming years, I would like to extend my work on cognition to other scientific concepts like gene and natural selection, and to embattled social concepts like gender and disability.
+Modular explication provides a framework for reimagining conceptual analyses as a basis for negotiating meaning rather than attempting to settle verbal disputes outright.
+In coming years, I would like to extend my work on cognition to other scientific concepts like disease, gene, and natural selection, and to embattled social concepts like gender and disability.